-Children react in different ways to the arrival of a new sibling.
+Children react in different ways to the arrival of a newborn baby sibling.
 You might notice how they regress to earlier behaviours.
 They may start to suck their thumbs again, wet their pants, ask to suck from your breast or bottle, or use baby talk.
 Other children may withdraw, refusing to talk or play.
 Some children may even suggest taking the baby back to the hospital, or giving their new sibling away.
 Some children may take pride in being the “big one”, who can dress themselves, use the potty and help care for the baby.
 Be assured though that most behavioural problems of older siblings will simply disappear by the time your new arrival reaches 8 months of age.

 The birth of a younger sibling will change the way you as a parent will act towards your first child- this is completely normal.
 You will be less likely to play regularly with your first child, to be less sensitive to his or her interests, to give more orders, to have more confrontations and to initiate fewer conversations and games.
 This is perfectly normal, mom.
 The extent of these changes often also depends on your older child’s personality.
 If your child is the type of child that will take the initiative by coming up to you to start a conversation or play a game, she will be less likely to have a problem with sibling rivalry than if she withdraws.